phalcon/documentation/docs/db-layer.md

 ```
 Binding with named placeholders

 When using numeric placeholders, you will need to define them as integers i.e. `1` or `2`.
 In this case `'1'` or `'2'` are considered strings and not numbers, so the placeholder could not be successfully replaced.
 With any adapter, data are automatically escaped using [PDO Quote][pdo_quote].
-This function takes into account the connection charset, therefore it is recommended to define the correct charset in the connection parameters or in your database server configuration, as a wrong charset will produce undesired effects when storing or retrieving data.
+This function takes into account the connection charset, so its recommended to define the correct charset in the connection parameters or in your database server configuration, as a wrong charset will produce undesired effects when storing or retrieving data.

 Also, you can pass your parameters directly to the `execute` or `query` methods.
 In this case bound parameters are directly passed to PDO: